 Taxes are mandatory, but taxpayers are free to adjust their behavior in order to avoid being taxed as much as possible.
-The Ottoman taxpayers too had opportunities to shelter some of their income from taxation by allocating their resources among activities.
-The difference between the rate structures of output and input taxes provided such an opportunity.
-Because the rates differed among producers for output-taxed activities but were uniform for input-taxed ones, taxpayers could adjust to their own rates by changing the composition of output between these two types of activities.
-For example, a village could have adjusted to a high output tax rate by shifting resources from items subject to the output tax to either non-taxed activities or to those that are subject to the input tax, such as by converting a grain field to vegetable garden.
+The Ottoman taxpayers too had opportunities to shelter some of their income from taxation by allocating their resources among productive activities.
+One opportunity was to shift resources toward non-taxed activities.
+But this must have been a limited alternative, restricted solely to domestic production or other non-market activities that could not be efficiently observed by tax collectors.
+All observable productive activities were typically subject to taxation.

+Another opportunity to reduce taxes was created by the difference between the rate structures of output and input taxes.32 Whenever the rates differed among producers for outputtaxed activities but were uniform for input-taxed ones, taxpayers could adjust to their own rates by changing the composition of output between these two types of activities.
+For example, a village could adjusted to a high output tax rate by shifting resources from items subject to the output tax to those that are subject to the input tax, such as by converting a grain field to vegetable garden.
 Although regulations may have prevented producers from altering their product mix significantly in any one year, they could have nevertheless achieved desired changes in the long run as cumulative outcomes of small yearly adjustments.
 We would thus expect taxpayers with higher output tax rates than others to produce less of the output-taxed products, all else being the same.
-As a corollary, the amounts of input-taxed products (as substitutes for output-taxed products) would be expected to be higher for high-rate producers than others.
+As a corollary, the amounts of input-taxed products would be expected to be higher for high-rate producers than others.